symfony/symfony-docs/form/unit_testing.rst

             ];

             $model = new TestObject();
-            // $formData will retrieve data from the form submission; pass it as the second argument
+            // $model will retrieve data from the form submission; pass it as the second argument
             $form = $this->factory->create(TestedType::class, $model);

             $expected = new TestObject();